TurkuNLP/intro-to-nlp/course-project-2023.md

     4. perform hyperparameter optimization
     5. evaluate your final model on the test set
 5. Write a summary of
-    1. what you learned about the corpus
+    1. what you learned about the corpus (referring also to the paper which you read)
     2. your results
     3. how your results relate to the state of the art
     4. if completed as a group project, a section detailing who did what